Skip Navigation

 Register for a Public Program

-• Wednesday, January 14 | 6:00 PM – 6:45 PM Grounded and Resilient: Moving Meditation in Nature with Becky McMorrow: Experience a unique blend of ancient practices and modern mindfulness to build resilience, calm, and presence.
+• Sunday, Feb 22 | 9:00 AM – 9:45 AM Grounded and Resilient: Moving Meditation in Nature with Becky McMorrow: Experience a unique blend of ancient practices and modern mindfulness to build resilience, calm, and presence.
 Enjoy gentle yet powerful movements and standing yoga poses that help you reconnect with yourself and the natural world.
 Classes are held indoors and or/outdoors, depending on the weather.
 Pre-registration is appreciated.
 FREE

-• Friday, January 16 | 9:00 AM – 3:00 PM A Storybook Walk and Adventure: Enjoy the outdoors and read the book No Two Alike by Keith Baker on our kid-friendly boardwalk trail.
+• Friday, March 6 | 9:00 AM – 3:00 PM A Storybook Walk and Adventure: Enjoy the outdoors and read the book Moon Child by Nadia Krilanovich on our kid-friendly boardwalk trail.
 Reading stations will be set up along the boardwalk for a self-guided walk to read a page or two at each station.
-After you read the book, be sure to stop inside the Nature Center for a make-and-take craft courtesy of Kaukauna Public Library.
+After you read the book, be sure to stop inside the Nature Center for a make-and-take craft courtesy of the Kaukauna Public Library.
 FREE

-• Sunday, January 25 | 9:00 AM – 9:45 AM Grounded and Resilient: Moving Meditation in Nature with Becky McMorrow: Experience a unique blend of ancient practices and modern mindfulness to build resilience, calm, and presence.
-Enjoy gentle yet powerful movements and standing yoga poses that help you reconnect with yourself and the natural world.
-Classes are held indoors and or/outdoors, depending on the weather.
+• Sunday, March 29 | 9:00 AM – 9:45 AM Grounded and Resilient: Moving Meditation in Nature with Becky McMorrow: This program is a transformative experience that blends ancient practices and modern awareness to cultivate resilience, calm and embodied presence.
+Participants will engage in gentle yet powerful movement and standing yoga poses.
+This program empowers each participant to reconnect with themselves and the living world.
+Classes will be held on the 2nd Wednesday at 6 pm and the 4th Sunday at 9 am.
+Classes are held indoors and/or outdoors, depending on the weather.
 Pre-registration is appreciated.
 FREE

 Public Program Interest Form